mykola-mokhnach/Appium-iOS-Inspector/README.md

 ====================

 The tool for iOS elements location.
 It is based on the original source of [Selendroid Inspector](https://github.com/selendroid/selendroid)

 [Here](http://appium.io) you can find more information about Appium automation tool.

 Usage
 -----

-Execute your iOS test using Appium (by default it is expected to listen on localhost:4723) and set a breakpoint where you want to investigate UI tree.
-Open/refresh iOS Inspector.html web page in your favourite web browser, wait for a while until the data is loaded and you are free to go.
-The inspector currently supports showing of element attributes, elements location by XPath and, naturally, two-way visual elements location using a screenshot and UI tree.
+Execute your iOS test using [Appium](http://appium.io) (by default it is expected to listen on http://localhost:4723) and set a breakpoint where you want to investigate the UI tree.
+Open/refresh iOS Inspector.html web page in your favourite web browser, wait for a while until the data is loaded and you are ready to go.
+The inspector currently supports showing of element attributes, element location by XPath and, naturally, two-way visual elements location using a screenshot and the UI tree.

 Note: The Accessibility Id property can be presented as @name attribute in XPath expessions.

 Customizations
 -------------

-Change the default Appium server address if needed inside inspector.js, APPIUM_ROOT constant.
+Change the default Appium server address if needed inside inspector.js file, _APPIUM_ROOT_ constant.

 License
 -----------